plutoless/eEducation-1/README.md

+# This repository has been deprecated and archived. for potential upgrade or advice please seek help from our sales team. thanks.

 _其他语言版本_: [简体中文](README.zh.md)

 > This page introduces how to use eEducation 6.0.0.
 Please note that eEducation is not backward compatible.
 If you use eEducation 5.0.0, please refer to [eEducation 5.0.0 Project Guide](https://github.com/AgoraIO-Usecase/eEducation/wiki/eEducation-5.0.0-Project-Guide).